Edward D. Miller

 Dr. Miller is a member of the Institute of Medicine of the National Academy of Sciences and is a fellow of the Royal College of Physicians and the Royal College of Anesthetists.
 Dr. Miller is also a member of the State of Maryland’s Health Care Access and Cost Commission and serves on the boards of PNC Mutual Funds (member of PNC Financial Services Group, NYSE: PNC) and CareFusion Corporation (acquired by Becton Dickinson, NYSE: BDX).

-Born in February 1943 in Rochester, N.Y., Dr. Miller received his A.B. from Ohio Wesleyan University and his M.D. from the University of Rochester School of Medicine and Dentistry.
+Dr. Miller received his A.B. from Ohio Wesleyan University and his M.D. from the University of Rochester School of Medicine and Dentistry.
 Dr. Miller was a surgical intern at University Hospital in Boston, chief resident in anesthesiology at Peter Bent Brigham Hospital in Boston and a research fellow in physiology at Harvard Medical School.
 Mr. Miller also spent a sabbatical year as a senior scientist in the Department of Pharmacology and Physiology of Hospital Necker in Paris.

 Dr. Miller and his wife, Lynne, are the parents of four adult children.